zjestrella-r7/plugin-sdk-docs/README.md

 ### Step 3: Exploring Plugin Commands

-Now that your plugin shell has been built, let's play around with some of the Plugin commands
+Now that your plugin shell has been built, let's play around with some of the Plugin commands that come code generated with the plugin shell.

 To see what flags your plugin supports, try running: